An object that defines custom boundaries for a GPU frame capture.

 - tvOS 11.0+

-A capture scope works with Xcode's Metal frame capture by filtering a captured frame to include the specific commands that you choose.
-By contrast, when you capture a frame with the default capture scope by clicking the camera button on Xcode's debug bar, the resulting capture includes all the data from a single frame.
-You create your own capture scope when you want to customize a frame capture by choosing which data Xcode should expose in the Metal frame debugger.
+A capture scope works with Metal’s frame capture feature to filter a captured frame to include the specific commands that you choose.
+By contrast, when you capture a frame with the default capture scope by clicking the camera button on Xcode’s debug bar, the resulting capture includes all the data from a single frame.
+You create your own capture scope when you want to choose which data Metal should record.

-To tell Xcode exactly which Metal commands to record in a captured frame, you call
+To determine exactly which Metal commands to record in a captured frame, call

 end around the Metal calls you want the capture to include.
 In the case of a rendering loop, your calls to